Sometimes, I have the feeling that the world split into two kinds of people.

 It’s the next morning, and you realised that you maybe drunk too much aguardiente.

 Whatever, today you’re going to Isla Baru.

-The hangover will disappear when your head will be under the water, in the middle of the Caribbean Coast.
-You decide to sleep 1 night there so you can really enjoy this beautiful white sand beach.
+The hangover will disappear when your head is under the water, in the middle of the Caribbean Coast.
+You decide to sleep one night there so you can enjoy this beautiful white sand beach.

 - Aguardiente is the local alcohol.
 You have to try when you visit Cartagena

 - Take just your day bag for Isla Baru.
 You can let your big bag and valuable things in a locker in your hostel